ordezachyo/Hackaton/README.md

 **Wake After Sleep Onset (WASO):** duration of wake periods within SPT.<br />
 **Total Sleep Time (TST):** SPT - WASO.<br />
 **Sleep Maintenance Efficiency (SME):** TST / SPT * 100 (%).

+_Our scripts_
+**main_with_inputs:** Our main script
+1. Appends to subjects their CSV files with actigraph data
+2. Adds information about overlaping nights (actigraph+EEG data), hour & date of EEG recording nights at the lab
+3. Contains all the instructions by our UI
+4. Plots sleep data for subject\s according to user's request
+5. Creats a prediction model for EEG data by actigraph based on chosen sleep parameters
+6. Creats a correlation matrix
+7. Shows the subject list

+**Statistics** Pulls the data (sleep parameters from yasa) and plots the correlation matrix.
+Calculates regression model.

+**Subject** Creats a class Subject that integrates all of each subject's data.

+**testing_script** Includes tests to assure the code's validity